python-websockets/websockets/docs/intro.rst

 Common patterns
 ---------------

-You will almost always want to process several messages during the lifetime of a connection.
+You will usually want to process several messages during the lifetime of a connection.
 Therefore you must write a loop.
-Here are the recommended patterns to exit cleanly when the connection drops, either because the other side closed it or for any other reason.
+Here are the basic patterns for building a WebSocket server.

 Consumer
 ........